corda/corda/docs/source/cipher-suites.rst

 * The **tls** key(s) (per node)
 * The **confidential identity** key(s) (per node)

-We can visualise the certificate structure as follows:
+We can visualise the certificate structure as follows (for a detailed description of cert-hierarchy, see :doc:`permissioning`):

 .. image:: resources/certificate_structure.png
    :scale: 55%